JKBustillo/drinks/README.md

 # Drinks

-Web app to Search for drink recipes.
+Web app to search for drink recipes.

 ## Project Setup